florianamoser/splicer/documentation/building-camera-module.md

 ![Splicer Camera Module v2](https://raw.githubusercontent.com/florianamoser/splicer/refs/heads/main/documentation/assets/FlorianAmoser_Splicer_Development-CameraModuleV2.webp)

 Camera Module v2 is a fully custom-built unit, planned and constructed fully in CAD.
 The module continues the ethos of an open camera with its inner workings deliberately exposed.
-The full range of possibilities this new module enable, remain to be discovered.
+The full range of possibilities this new module enables, still remain to be discovered.